Still have questions? Leave a comment

 What is an adverb?

 An adverb is a word that modifies or provides more information about a verb, adjective, or another adverb.
+Adverb answers include questions such as when, where, how, how much, and how often, helping clarify the circumstances of actions in a sentence.

 Knowing adverbs’ meaning helps us understand how they add flavor and clarity to our sentences.